drfloob/literate-garbanzo/README.md

 Think: Facebook and Linkedin.
 These are giant networks of people, growing by the second, and they play a key role in many of our lives.
-If you want to do something interesting with the data that drives these networks, until recently, you'd have to gather all your years of data and process it over hours to days.
+If you want to do something interesting with the data that drives these networks, until recently, you'd have to gather all the years of data and process it over hours, or days.

 **Network Pulse is a distributed, fault-tolerant big data pipeline that performs graph analysis over unbounded data streams.** *It's